inspire-1a03/intersession-2020-kazzatopp-nguyen/docs/index.md

 <!--
 In this section, provide a ~250 word reflection on your first day of the module, and discuss why you're interested in this module and what you hope to take away from it.

+Since I began university, I keep hearing the words like "coding" and "Python", but I have no idea what they mean.
+I have enrolled in an Introduction to Computer Science course on the Harvard Online website.
+I never kept up with the work and things got in the way.
+Starting this course today, I finally feel like I am getting a good introduction to computer science at a pace that I am comfortable with.

 You're also asked to insert a photo that represents your accomplishments on your first day.
 - Take a photo of you working or one of your circuits and upload it to the /docs/images/ folder of this repository.
 - Then, insert your photo into your document by modifying the markdown example that has been inserted below.